dasimmet/Sailfish-Python/README.md

 ## Adding dependencies:
 a basic set of dependencies for python3 apps are already added to dependencies.txt, but you can still add other ones to the list.

-Adding python Modules:
+##Adding python Modules:
-all python Modules in pyPackages are included in the package. for now, i like to package both an armv7l and a x86 version and select the package version within the qml code.
-Packages are built with "noarch", so they should run an any device.
-I had success using pip wheel to build these packages directly on the jolla phone/sailfish emulator and unpacking them to pyPackages.
-As an example, the is pillow (Python Imaging Library) included in the package.
+all python Modules in pyPackages (suffixed correctly) are included in the package.
+I like to keep both an armv7l and a x86 version in pyPackages , and package the one with the corresponding $(arch)-suffix at packaging.
+Select the package version within the qml code.
+I had success using pip wheel to build these packages directly on the jolla phone(armv7hl)/sailfish emulator(x86) and unpacking them to pyPackages.
+As an example, pillow (Python Imaging Library) is included in the repo.

 ## Renaming your App:
 `/renamep.py "my-new-appname"`